LostInZoom/cartagen/docs/user_guide.rst

 Figure 13.
 A river network with color depicting the Horton order : purple =1; yellow=2.

 .. method:: save_strokes_shp(path)

-    This algorithm allows to save the computed stroke in a shapefile.
-The algorithm merges all segment belonging to a stroke in a new entity that has as attribute an id generated as a serial and the comma-separated list of IDs of initial sections used to construct the stroke
-    The 'path' parameter allows to specify where the output shapefile must be saved.
+    This method save the computed stroke in a shapefile.

-    :param path: the access path to the file in which the stroke must be recorded
+    :param path: The access path to the file in which the stroke must be recorded
     :type path: str

+    The saved shapefile is made with segment belonging to a unique stroke merged in a geometries  the attributes of each geometries are an id (generated as a serial) and the comma-separated list of IDs of initial sections used to construct the stroke.